Nabya18/jwt_python/README.md

 | **Key Point** | **All URLs and URNs are URIs**, but not all URIs are URLs or URNs. | A **subset of URI** focused on **where/how** to retrieve. | A **subset of URI** focused on **what** the resource is, not where it lives. |

 8. Context managers are the rescue for this issue by automatically managing resources.
+9. RS256 vs HS256 in JWT
+   - HS256 (HMAC with SHA-256) is a symmetric algorithm that shares one secret key between the identity provider and your application.
+The same key is used to sign a JWT and verify that signature.
+   - RS256 (RSA Signature with SHA-256) is an asymmetric algorithm that uses a private key to sign a JWT and a public key to verify that signature.